 - 108.1.
 Use the Oracle card reference when determining a card's wording.
 A card's Oracle text can be found using the Gatherer card database at Gatherer.Wizards.com. - 108.2.
 When a rule or text on a card refers to a "card," it means only a Magic card or an object represented by a Magic card. - 108.2a Most Magic games use only traditional Magic cards, which measure approximately 2.5 inches (6.3 cm) by 3.5 inches (8.8 cm).
-Certain formats also use nontraditional Magic cards, oversized cards that may have different backs. - 108.2b Tokens aren't considered cards-even a card-sized game supplement that represents a token isn't considered a card for rules purposes. - 108.3.
+Traditional Magic cards are included in players' decks.
+Certain formats also use nontraditional Magic cards.
+Nontraditional Magic cards are not

+- included in players' decks.
+They may be used in supplementary decks.
+Additionally, they may be oversized, have different card backs, or both. - 108.2b Tokens aren't considered cards-even a card-sized game supplement that represents a token isn't considered a card for rules purposes. - 108.3.
 The owner of a card in the game is the player who started the game with it in their deck.
 If a card is brought into the game from outside the game rather than starting in a player's deck, its owner is the player who brought it into the game.
 If a card starts the game in the command zone, its owner is the player who put it into the command zone to start the game.
 Legal ownership of a card in the game is irrelevant to the game rules except for the rules for ante.
-(See rule 407.)

-- 108.3a In a Planechase game using the single planar deck option, the planar controller is considered to be the owner of all cards in the planar deck.
+(See rule 407.) - 108.3a In a Planechase game using the single planar deck option, the planar controller is considered to be the owner of all cards in the planar deck.
 See rule 901.6. - 108.3b Some spells and abilities allow a player to take cards they own from outside the game and bring them into the game.
 (See rule 400.11b.)
 If a card outside that game is involved in a Magic game, its owner is determined as described in rule 108.3.
 If a card outside that game is in the sideboard of a Magic game (see rule 100.4), its owner is considered to be the player who started the game with it in their sideboard.
 In all other cases, the owner of a card outside the game is its legal owner. - 108.4.
 A card doesn't have a controller unless that card represents a permanent or spell; in those cases, its controller is determined by the rules for permanents or spells.
 See rules 110.2 and 112.2. - 108.4a If anything asks for the controller of a card that doesn't have one (because it's not a permanent or spell), use its owner instead. - 108.5.
 Nontraditional Magic cards can't start the game in any zone other than the command zone (see rule 408).
-If an effect would bring a nontraditional Magic card into the game from outside the game, it doesn't; that card remains outside the game. - 108.6.
+If an effect would bring a nontraditional Magic card other than a dungeon card (see rule 309, "Dungeons") into the game from outside the game, it doesn't; that card remains outside the game. - 108.6.
 For more information about cards, see section 2, "Parts of a Card."